JaesaWilde/src-and-wiki-code/api/sector_and_planet_ids.md

 - Azur Secundus, sector 20 but in Sten sector
 - Meridia, id 64, sector 17 but in Celeste sector
 - Blistica, id 70, sector 8 but in Gellert sector
+- Azur Secundus, sector 29, id 100 but in Sten sector
+- Aurora Bay, id 114, sector 19 but in Valdis sector
+- Penta, id 115, sector 19 but in Lacaille sector